 - Your case’s strategy

 We can also file your case before Ohio’s statute of limitations expires.
 You typically have two years from the date of your accident to file, according to Ohio Revised Code (ORC) §2305.10.
 If you lost a loved one, you also, generally, have two years from the date of their passing to file, per ORC §2125.01.

-What Happens if You are Partially Responsible for What Happened
+What If You Are Partially Responsible for What Happened?

 You could still seek compensation for your losses, as long as you are not primarily responsible for the crash.
 You can read more about this under ORC §2315.33.

 While you can still pursue damages, your percentage of fault will take away from how much money you can get.
 For example, if you are 20 percent at fault for an accident, you would receive 80 percent of available compensation rather than 100 percent.
 Provided you share less than 50 percent of the blame, financial recovery is allowed.